SujalAhrodia/30_Days_Of_Code/README.md

 ### Day 16
 >1.
 Read a string,'S', and print its integer value; if  cannot be converted to an integer, print 'Bad String'.
 Note: You must use the String-to-Integer and exception handling constructs built into your submission language.
 If you attempt to use loops/conditional statements, you will get a '0'score.
+>2.
+You are climbing a stair case.
+It takes n steps to reach to the top.
+Each time you can either climb 1 or 2 steps.
+In how many distinct ways can you climb to the top?
+Note: Given n will be a positive integer